Photon-starved imaging through turbulence at the diffraction limit: Results

-In Fig. 2A, we vary the number of measurements $M$ at fixed turbulence strength $D/r_0=20$ and fixed $N$ photon.
-TAP-BD consistently delivers higher target PSNR and lower phase RMSE than NeuWS at all $M$.
-With only $M = 10$, TAP-BD reaches $\sim$24 dB PSNR and a phase RMSE/2$\pi$ of $\sim$0.07, while NeuWS gives noisy $\sim$8 dB PSNR and a heavily smoothed phase reconstruction that misses complex features, leading to the much higher phase RMSE/2$\pi$ of 0.27.
+We first vary the number of measurements $M$ at fixed turbulence strength $D/r_0=20$ and a fixed photon budget $N$ (Fig. 2A).
+Across all values of $M$, TAP-BD consistently achieves higher target PSNR and lower phase RMSE than NeuWS.
+NeuWS performs competitively when a large number of measurements is available (e.g. $M=100$); however, its performance degrades rapidly as $M$ decreases.
+With only $M = 10$, TAP-BD attains $\sim$24 dB PSNR and a phase RMSE/2$\pi$ of $\sim$0.07, whereas NeuWS yields a noisier reconstruction with only $\sim$8 dB PSNR and a heavily smoothed phase reconstruction that misses complex features, leading to the much higher phase RMSE/2$\pi$ of 0.27.

 In Fig. 2B, we vary the turbulence severity $D/r_0$ at fixed $M =100$.
 TAP-BD remains robust up to $D/r_0\sim45$, achieving $\sim$25 dB PSNR and phase RMSE/2$\pi$ of $\sim$0.12.
-NeuWS degrades sharply under the same conditions, with $\sim$8 dB PSNR and RMSE/2$\pi$ of $\sim$0.27, and often produces saturated (binarized) images.
+NeuWS degrades sharply under the same conditions, with $\sim$8 dB PSNR and RMSE/2$\pi$ of $\sim$0.27, often producing saturated or overly simplified reconstruction.
 These findings highlight TAP-BD's superior efficiency in the information-starved regime.
-While the neural network approach is powerful in data-rich regimes, it stems from a vast over-parameterization---introducing far more trainable parameters than physical degrees of freedom.
-This over-parameterization proves to be a decisive weakness when information is scarce.
-Without sufficient data to constrain the network, training becomes unstable and converges on degenerate solutions, like the binarized images or over-simplified turbulences observed with NeuWS.
-TAP-BD, in contrast, avoids this problem by updating only physically meaningful variables, ensuring its reliability under severe turbulence and data scarcity.
-This result underscores that for such challenging problems, algorithmic design is as critical as the hardware itself.
+Neural network-based methods such as NeuWS rely on data availability to effectively constrain a highly expressive model, performing well when sufficient measurements are available but becoming unreliable as data become scarce.
+In such regimes, insufficient constraints lead to unstable optimization and convergence to degenerate solutions, such as binarized images or oversmoothed turbulence estimates.
+In contrast, TAP-BD explicitly constrains the inverse problem through a physics-based forward model and a low-dimensional set of physically meaningful variables.
+These explicit physical constraints reduce the dependence on large data volumes for regularization, enabling reliable reconstruction under severe turbulence and limited measurements.
+This result underscores that for such challenging problems, the algorithm design is as critical as the hardware itself.